jeffreyhanson/raptr/cran-comments.md

 ## Test environments
 * [Ubuntu 14.04 (travis-ci)](https://travis-ci.org/jeffreyhanson/raptr/builds)
-  + R 3.3.2
+  + R 3.4.0
   + R devel
 * [Mac OSX 10.9.5 (travis-ci](https://travis-ci.org/jeffreyhanson/raptr/builds)
-  + R 3.3.2
+  + R 3.4.0
   + R devel
 * [Windows Server 2012 R2 (x64) (appveyor)](https://ci.appveyor.com/project/jeffreyhanson/raptr)
   + R 3.3.2
 * [Windows Server 2008 (x64) (win-builder)](https://win-builder.r-project.org/)
-  + R 3.4.0
+  + R devel

 ## R CMD check results

-3 errors | 0 warnings | 4 notes
+0 errors | 0 warnings | 3 notes

-### Errors

-This package fails to install on several environments (r-patched-solaris-sparc, r-patched-solaris-x86, r-release-osx-x86_64-mavericks) because it has dependencies that cannot be installed on these environments (RandomFields, gdalUtils).
-These errors are documented [here](https://cran.r-project.org/web/checks/check_results_raptr.html).

-* Result: ERROR
-    Package required but not available: 'RandomFields'

-    Packages suggested but not available for checking: 'gurobi' 'rgurobi'

-    See section 'The DESCRIPTION file' in the 'Writing R Extensions' manual.
-Flavors: r-patched-solaris-sparc, r-patched-solaris-x86

-* Result: ERROR
-    Package required but not available: 'gdalUtils'

-    Packages suggested but not available for checking: 'gurobi' 'rgurobi'

-    See section 'The DESCRIPTION file' in the 'Writing R Extensions' manual.
-Flavor: r-release-osx-x86_64-mavericks

 ### Notes

-* checking DESCRIPION meta-information ...
-NOTE
-  Author field differs from that derived from Authors@R
-    Author:    'Jeffrey O Hanson [aut, cre], Jonathon R Rhodes [aut], Hugh P Possingham [aut], Richard A Fuller [aut]' Authors@R: 'Jeffrey O Hanson [aut, cre], Jonathan R Rhodes [aut], Hugh P Possingham [aut], Richard A Fuller [aut]'

-  _I accidentally misspelled "Jonathan" as "Jonathon" in the initial CRAN submission.
-I have corrected it in the new version._

-The remaining notes were present in the initial CRAN submission.
-I have included these notes and my comments from the initial submission below.
+This version of the package does not encounter any new notes.
+All of these notes were encountered in the package's initial submission to CRAN.
+To help with reviewing this submission, I have included the notes and a copy of my original comments regarding them.

 * Possibly mis-spelled words in DESCRIPTION: prioritizations (14:67, 16:29)